-The Australian Government Department of Health funds a range of national palliative care projects to enhance the quality of palliative care service delivery and increase support for people who are living with life limiting illness, who require end-of-life care, their families and carers.
+The Australian Government Department of Health and Aged Care funds a range of national palliative care projects to enhance the quality of palliative care service delivery and increase support for people who are living with life limiting illness, who require end-of-life care, their families and carers.
 The overall aim is to improve access to high quality palliative care for all Australians as they require it.

 The Program of Experience in the Palliative Approach (PEPA) forms part of the Palliative Care Education and Training Collaborative.
 As a national palliative care project, this Collaborative takes a strategic approach to education and training of the health workforce and delivers programs for priority health care provider groups across primary, secondary and tertiary settings.